 The highest level of certification for plastic surgeons is through the ABPS (American Board of Plastic Surgery).
 Make sure your prospective doctor has this certification.

 But don’t stop there!
-ABPS certification is just the minimal requirement for a good doctor.
+ABPS certification is just the minimum requirement for a good doctor.
 You also want to look for the following qualities:

-- Before and after photos.
-Ask to see the doctor’s before and after photos.
+Ask to see the doctors before and after photos.
 Seeing their real-life results can show you whether or not this doctor has good judgment and artistry in surgery.
 You may review Dr. K’s before and after photos here.

 As you can see, there’s a whole lot more to consider than just board certification!